Klairm/tictactoC/README.md

-tic tac toe in c because i was wored
+tic tac toe in c because i was bored